By Laura Dolgy (bio below)

 - Have I gotten an insect bite on or near my eyelid recently?

 If you are able to answer at least one of these questions, the first step is simple: AVOID THE TRIGGER.

 If you cannot identify an obvious source of your eczema, then your condition might need a little more care.

 Non-Prescription Treatments for Eyelid Eczema

-There are thousands of eyelid creams that can be found in stores; however, many are made with unsafe, harsh ingredients.
+There are thousands of eyelid creams that can be found in stores; however, many are made with unsafe, harsh ingredients including heavy metals and dyes.

 Our editor’s favorite product for the eyes or face or anywhere on the body is the Organic Manuka Skin Soothing Cream.
-Keep in mind this is a creamy balm so it’s very thick and rich and a little goes a long way.
-Some people who are used to light facial lotions, may find this product too heavy and may prefer our next suggestion.
+Keep in mind this is a creamy balm, so it’s very thick and rich.
+A little goes a long way.
+Some people who are used to light facial lotions may find this product too heavy.

-Gentle and natural is just what is required and that’s why we love Calendula Eczema Cream for Face.
+If gentle and natural is what you are looking for, we recommend Calendula Eczema Cream for Face.
 This cream is both gentle and cooling, as it contains both Organic Calendula flowers and Organic Aloe juice.
-It contains Dimethylaminoethanol (DMAE), a natural supplement that is anti-inflammatory in nature and also provides skin firming and anti-aging benefits as well.
+It contains Dimethylaminoethanol (DMAE), a natural supplement that has been shown to have potential anti-inflammatory, firming, and anti-aging in in murine skin [2,3]

 To gently cleanse the eyes and face, be sure to check out this natural Organic Calendula Face Wash.
 Similar to the ingredients in the cream mentioned above, this face wash is gentle with its blend of soothing herbs and will help calm red, inflamed skin.
 It’s also an excellent face wash for extremely sensitive skin.
 The wash and cream work really well together.